Minchin History, Family Crest & Coats of Arms

 The surname Minchin was first found in Worcestershire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1190 when Peter Michin held estates in that shire.

-Important Dates for the Minchin family
+Early History of the Minchin family

 This web page shows only a small excerpt of our Minchin research.
 Another 74 words (5 lines of text) covering the years 1381, 1455 and 1487 are included under the topic Early Minchin History in all our PDF Extended History products and printed products wherever possible.